NewAlexandria/leadership_readme/security-practices.md

 ### Reportable Systems

+The point of this section is to give a sense for what kind of things could be audited, and why.
+It is not a complete list of what is in an InfoSec policy.
+Rather, It is meant to be a frame of reference, for practices excepted by policies and InfoSec processes.

 * applications, systems, databases, platforms, and other technology that receives, Stores, processes, handles, or has access to PII,
 * all locations where Supplier receives, Stores, processes, handles, or enables access to Fidelity Confidential Information in physical form,
 * all categories of physical computing and software assets
 * uniquely identify each individual that has access to PII, whether in electronic or physical form
 * grant access to PII only to authorized individuals based on the principle of least privileges
 * follow the Security Requirements when Storing, accessing, handling, and processing PII

 ## Docs & Records

 ### hardware operation